The article “How to Create Complex Paths in SVGs” examined the

 <path d="M100,250 c0,-150 300,-150 300,0" />

-Again, there are shorthand ‘S’ and ‘s’ directives.
-These accept two co-ordinates; the final point and its associated control point.
-The first control point is assumed to be the same as the end control point of the previous curve, e.g.
+s directives (as usual, the lowercase option denotes relative rather than absolute coordinates).
+These accept two further coordinates to string multiple curves together by setting another final point and its associated control point.
+The starting control point is assumed to be the same as the end control point on the previous curve.
+For example, take this path:

-Drag the control points or either end of the curve and the code is generated for you.
-Click the curve to toggle a fill effect.
+Drag the control points on either end of the curve accordingly.
+Click the curve itself to toggle a fill effect which adds an ending

 Note that this tool must convert DOM page coordinates to SVG coordinates to ensure it works at all screen sizes.
 This can be a little more complex than you expect, so refer to “How to Translate from DOM to SVG Coordinates and Back Again” for full details.